Slingsby Petrel: Operational history

 The Petrel prototype first flew in December 1938.
 This aircraft crashed at Camphill, Derbyshire in the British National Championships of July 1939, killing its pilot, the speedway rider Frank Charles.
 Two more were built and flew for several decades after World War II with clubs in England and Ireland.
 One of them was a competitor at the 1953 British National Championships, held again at Camphill, by then known as Great Hucklow, after being bowled over in transit by a Rotherham trolley-bus.

-Survivors
+Surviving aircraft

 Only one Petrel, BGA651, the final aircraft, remains airworthy in 2013.
 It was restored by its owner, Graham Saw.
 It flies regularly at Vintage Glider Club meetings and has been displayed at Old Warden on Shuttleworth Collection open days.

 The second Petrel, BGA418, has been restored back to its original varnished look.
 It is flown at various glider meets throughout the U.S..
 It can be seen on display, at the Western Antique Aeroplane and Automobile Museum (WAAAM) in Hood River, Oregon, United States.